 Analyses of ore and waste rock are required to evaluate their potential to release pollutants and to ensure that waters of the State will not be degraded by any proposed mining operation.
 Acid-base Accounting (ABA) has been conducted to estimate the acid generating and acid neutralizing potentials of these materials.
 Meteoric Water Mobility Procedure (MWMP) testing has been conducted to determine the potential for release of chemical constituents of the materials exposed to precipitation (rain or snow melt).
 X-ray Diffraction (XRD) testing was conducted to determine the mineralogical constituents of samples.
 Four representative samples were collected from the Project.
-One channel sample was collected from the existing stockpiles, one sample is representative of the ore from the West Pit, and one sample is representative of the waste material that will remain as the new pit floor in the West Pit.
+One channel sample was collected from the existing stockpiles, one sample is representative of the overburden waste from the West Pit, one sample is representative of the ore from the West Pit, and one sample is representative of the waste material that will remain as the new pit floor in the West Pit.